Third party offset site owners can then:

 Also talk with one or more brokers to help you understand:

 - the potential for trading native vegetation credits.

-To establish a third party offset site you will need to contact a Native Vegetation Credit Register accredited site assessor.
+To establish a third party offset site you will need to contact a Native Vegetation Credit Register site assessor.
 The assessor will conduct a site assessment and take you through the process to establish the site.

-Once the site is established and you have native vegetation credits, contact one or more accredited brokers to list the credits.
+Once the site is established and you have native vegetation credits, contact one or more brokers to list the credits.
 The brokers assist to match your credits with potential buyers.

 Registered on-title security agreements for third party offset sites are either:

 - a Trust for Nature offset covenant under the Conservation Trust Act 1972, or

 - a section 69 agreement under the Conservation, Forests and Lands Act 1970 (DELWP).

 Both types of security agreement must meet DELWP offset site standards.
 Offset sites under Trust for Nature offset covenants have some different requirements and fees.
 Contact Trust for Nature for more information.